YelyseiLukin/react-files-drag-and-drop/README.md

 # @yelysei/react-files-dnd

-A simple and customizable React Component that handles Files Drag & Drop.
+A light-weighted and customizable React Component that handles Files Drag & Drop.

 ## Installation